 I know many in the green beauty, as well as all the people in the beauty industry in general, seem to be absolutely in love with the RMS Beauty Living Luminizer.
 And when I finally got to see it in real life and try it on the back of my hand, I could understand the hype.
-Yes, it is beautiful, it sparkles just in the right way and gives you a that light dew!
+Yes, it is beautiful, it sparkles just in the right way and gives you that light dew!
 And the master mixer has been on my wishlist for some time.
-But reality is that it’s really expensive for the ingredients that are used.
+But the reality is that it’s really expensive for the ingredients that are used.
 I’d guess it cost about $2 to make that shit up.
 I’m all for people making a profit, but this is ridiculous… And I always feel like it’s up to us consumers to give a price, and not the other way around.

 Not to forget that the RMS Living Luminizer contains coconut oil, which has a high comedogenic rating.
 I also find it a bit weird for Rose-Marie herself claiming that her products are NOT comedogenic.
 And though I won’t be using the highlighter where my pores tend to clog up, I would just be extremely sad if I spent that much money and wouldn’t be able to use it.
 And lastly: it contains beeswax.

 But okay, I secretly want it anyway…

 So my goal was to find a natural looking highlighter as close to the RMS Luminizer as possible, but with a cheaper price tag, non-comedogenic, and for once, a vegan product.
 And for your sake, I did look into every natural brand: W3LL People, ILIA, Kjaer Weis, Vapour, you name it!
 Unless it’s a powder, it either contains coconut oil/cacao butter or has beeswax in it.
 But I really wanted a cream-based highlighter for dew and easy application.